-Justin Hopkins is a talented artist from, originally from Mukilteo, Washington.
+Justin Hopkins is a talented artist, originally from Mukilteo, Washington.
 After graduating from high school, Justin was hired by legendary illustrator Charles White III and he also created works for Google, Red Bull, Wired Magazine, Pabst, and ESPN.
 Now, Justin works almost exclusively with oils and divides his time between New York and California.

 In this episode, Justin discusses: